mikekudzin/react-native-image-resizer/README.md

 # React Native Image Resizer

+## The fork is for internal project fix [Link](https://github.com/bamlab/react-native-image-resizer/pull/274) sharing while it is not merged and published via npm

+## Original MD

 A React Native module that can create scaled versions of local images (also supports the assets library on iOS).
 |react-native| react-native-image-resizer|
 | --- | --- |